n3ird4/TryHackMe/ctf/Anonymous.md

 > HINT: This may require you to do some outside research

-Cheers ;) so as usual in this case, gtfobins comes in \o/
+Cool !
+So as usual in this case, gtfobins comes in :point_left:

 ```shell
 find / -perm -u=s 2>/dev/null